diethardsteiner/diethardsteiner.github.io/_posts/2016-12-08-Flink-Kafka.md

     counts.print
 ```

 Execute `KafkaConsumer` now and enjoy the **window aggregation**!
 Granted this was a very simple setup, so feel free to explore more of the **Apache Flink** world and create an advanced example.
+Have fun!